Home Job Experiences Fruit Picking in Australia: Scams and Advice

 Is it easy to find a job in fruit picking?

-No. In any case it hasn’t been for several years.
-At home, we often hear that Australia is an Eldorado, that farmers are waiting for you, ready to offer you a well paid job under the sun!
-It’s not that easy.
-You have to make a bit of effort to find a fruit picking job.
-You have to go to the right region at the right time and look for a job in the right way.
+You will have to make a bit of an effort to find a fruit picking job.
+Indeed, you have to go to the right region at the right time and look for a job in the right way.
 We obviously explain all this in Australia – The Backpackers Guide and on our website.

 We also note that in recent years, some farms have somewhat refined their selection criteria.
 Having a first experience in fruit picking is often an asset.
 Some even look for skilled workers.